moonydog12/JS30/32 - Form Validator/readme.md

 ## Abstract

-Use JavaScript to validate form elements and input fields at front-end.
+Use JavaScript to validate form elements and input fields at the front end.

 ## Steps